 Temp. & Humidity

 The mature plants of Bird of Paradise can adapt well to household conditions, even in high temperatures and humidity.
 Your Bird of Paradise may need an air supplement if your house is especially dry.

 During spring and summer, apply fertilizer only when the Bird of Paradise is actively growing.
 This period is the best time to feed your Bird of Paradise.
 To determine how often to apply fertilizer, refer to the instructions on the package.

 A Bird of Paradise cannot be propagated from a cutting.
-You have good news to repot Bird of Paradise from a seed and a mature plant, and you can grow a new plant successfully.
+But the good news is that you can propagate it from a seed and a mature plant, and you can grow a new plant successfully.